lasso-js/lasso/README.md

 </html>
 ```

-With the `production` option enabled, all of the resources are concatenated together, minified and checksummed–perfect for high performance web applications running in production.
+With the `production` option enabled, all of the resources are concatenated together, minified and fingerprinted–perfect for high performance web applications running in production.

 As you can see, with the RaptorJS Optimizer you no longer have to struggle with managing complex build scripts.
 Simply let the RaptorJS Optimizer worry about generating all of the required optimized resource bundles and injecting them into your page so that you can just focus on writing clean and modular code.